kingluo/lua-resty-ffi/README.md

 In Java, it means the generic bridged shared library `lib_nonblocking_ffi_java.so`, and native Java classes/jar.

 ### Library configuration

 Configuration of the library, e.g. etcd endpoints, kafka endpoints, etc.

+The format could be any serialization format, e.g. json, flatbuffer, yaml, as long as it matches the runtime

 ### Runtime

 The combination of library and configuration would init a new runtime, which may include some threads or goroutines to do jobs.

 You could use the same library with different configuration, which is a common case.